Sustainability Material Issue 9 Building Responsible Supply Chain Management

 The Roundtable on Sustainable Palm Oil (RSPO) believes that for palm oil production to be sustainable, it must not only be compliant with relevant laws and regulations, but economically sustainable, environmentally appropriate and socially beneficial.
 These requirements are laid out concretely in the RSPO Principles and Criteria.
 Only palm oil produced in accordance with these seven principles and 40 criteria can be RSPO-certified.

-Pulp and paper are used in the manufacture of Lion’s product packaging, booklets and pamphlets as well as in the copy paper and other office supplies the Company purchases.
+Pulp and paper are used in the manufacture of the Lion Group’s product packaging, booklets and pamphlets as well as in the copy paper and other office supplies the Company purchases.
 In order to better protect biodiversity in the procurement of these materials, based on the Sustainable Material Procurement Policy, we are advancing the procurement of third party-certified paper products.
-As of the end of 2020, 98% of such products procured from domestic manufacturers were third-party certified.
-In addition, we have identified the country of harvest for 100% of the woodchips and pulp used in our product packaging.
+As of the end of 2022, 99% (by weight) of such products procured from domestic manufacturers was third-party certified, and 65% (SKU) of packaging materials for major products was third-party certified.
+In addition, we have identified the country of harvest’s administrative divisions (states, provinces, etc.) for 100% of the woodchips and pulp used in our product packaging.

 Lion has been a member of the Roundtable on Sustainable Palm Oil (RSPO), an international initiative, since 2006.
 Furthermore, since 2012, Lion has taken part in the Supply Chain Subcommittee of the Global Compact Network Japan, contributing to the preparation of various publications, such as an introductory text on CSR procurement.

-In August 2019, we held the 9th Regional Purchasing Manager Meeting.
-This meeting is held annually with the goals of reducing costs at the overall Group level and reinforcing communication between the purchasing staff of participating companies by fostering personal connections.
+The Lion Group holds the Regional Purchasing Manager meeting annually with the goals of reducing costs at the overall Group level and reinforcing communication between the purchasing staff of participating companies by fostering personal connections.

 The second item of Lion’s Procurement Principles states that Lion shall “Rationally select business partners not only on the basis of quality, cost and timely delivery, but also regulatory compliance, environmental protection, labor, and human rights, to fulfill our responsibility to customers and to create a sustainable, healthy society.”
 In line with this principle, we promote environmentally friendly green purchasing on a Company-wide basis.